Nine Treasures: Music and lyrics

 The group creates a fusion between heavy metal and traditional Mongolian music by introducing specific sounds related to the use of traditional instruments such as the morin khuur, the Russian balalaika, or the Jaw harp.

 Depending on the songs, the genre of the music can vary from folk to folk rock to folk metal and even punk according to reviewers.

 The lyrics of the songs evoke Mongolian nature, history, tales, legends and mythologies (especially those of Tengri, the chief Mongolian deity).
 The lyricist of the group, Askhan, also draws on family stories in some songs.

 According to Askhan, while the first album is quite raw with no frills, the following are more mature and better worked with sequences, transitions and integration of traditional instruments.

 The lyrics are written in Mongolian even when the titles are in English.

-The group also uses techniques of Mongolian throat singing.
+The group also uses techniques of Tuvan throat singing.